The Bank of Cyprus Oncology Centre: Supporting Life

 With three state-of-the-art linear accelerators, the Oncology Centre has continued its work, committed to its patients and a high standard of case.

-Dr. Demetris Andreopoulos is Director of Radiotherapy at the Oncology Centre.
+Dr. Demetris Andreopoulos is Director of Radiation Oncology and Nuclear Medicine at the Oncology Centre.
 He is responsible for the entire division: over 25 staff dedicated to providing the highest quality of care to Cypriot patients who are a cross-section of society.
 He was also the first employee of the Bank of Cyprus Oncology Centre when it was founded in 1999.

 We asked Dr. Andreopoulos how he evaluated the future of cancer treatment and radiotherapy in Cyprus.